slausmeister/AutoHDR/readme.md

 )
 ```

-Our training data is quite limited (~350 images).
-We therefore propose two approaches: Utilizing a pretrained foundation model and data augmentation.

 # Loading and preprocessing Data
 One of the main challenges is to load and preprocess the available data in an efficient way.
 As we are using a Vision Transformer that is pretrained on normalized rgb images of size 224x224 it is senseful to transform our data to the same shape.
 So, with the following workflow we preprocess RAW data to PyTorch-tensors containing the  normalized image data.